 a This test is intended for classification.

-b These tests are intended for evaluating the suitability of ANEs for transport in portable tanks.
+b These tests are intended for evaluating the suitability of ANEs for containment in portable tanks as an oxidizing substance.

 18.3 Test conditions

 18.3.1 Unless otherwise specified in these tests, the substance should be tested as offered for transport, at the maximum temperature which may occur during transport (see 1.5.4 of this Manual).